MPalix86/documents/angular-on-push-benchmark/cd.md

 *Component5* showed the most significant improvement among those still performing some CD cycles *(97.7% reduction)*.
 The behavior of *Component3* and *Component4* demonstrates that purely visual components can be completely isolated from the change detection cycle when properly implemented with OnPush.

-Therefore, implementing the *OnPush* strategy proves to be a **fundamental best practice** for developing high-performance Angular applications, especially in complex data visualization scenarios like *RailStudio*.
+Therefore, implementing the *OnPush* strategy proves to be a **fundamental best practice** for developing high-performance Angular applications, especially in complex data visualization scenarios.
 The results clearly demonstrate that proper management of change detection can drastically reduce computational load, significantly improving UI responsiveness and overall application efficiency.

 <p style="font-size: 0.8em; text-align: center; margin-top: 30px;">